-Celebrate over 100 years of icy rivers to steamy hot springs.
-Known for it's wilderness and varied mountain landscape, this park is a winter-lover's paradise.
-Safely explore backcountry trails by cross-country ski or snowshoe, go ice climbing, spot wildlife -- like bighorn sheep, elk, and moose--then wrap your day up at Radium Hot Springs (Check website for availability, hours and safety measures).
-Sacred to First Nations and treasured by settlers to Canada's West, these hot springs nestled in the Canadian Rockies have rejuvenated and inspired generations of travellers.
+From icy rivers to steamy hot springs, this park is a winter-lover's paradise.
+Explore backcountry trails by cross-country ski or snowshoe, go ice climbing, spot wildlife -- like bighorn sheep, elk, and moose -- then wrap your day up at Radium Hot Springs.
+Sacred to First Nations peoples and treasured by settlers to Canada's West, these hot springs nestled in the Canadian Rockies have rejuvenated and inspired generations of travellers.

 Québec: La Mauricie National Park

 Did you know that La Mauricie National Park is as big as the Island of Montreal?
 That means a ton of space to play.

 Qu?bec is known for doing winter right -- they have some of the best winter festivals in the world -- so we're not surprised their parks also come alive when temperatures drop.
 With over 150 lakes and lush forests to explore, there are plenty of opportunities in La Mauricie to snowshoe (even on a lake!), fat bike, cross-country ski, or even play snow tag, where you trace a shape in the snow with your snowshoe tracks.
 If you're looking to stay a while, check out Domain Wabenaki-Andrew.
 It's a cross between a communal living environment and resort on the shores of Lac ? la P?che that's affordably priced and chock full of activities.

 Ontario: Bruce Peninsula National Park

 Did you know that there is an annual Christmas Bird Count in Bruce Peninsula National Park?
 This tradition is almost 50 years strong.